-Brentwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brentwood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brentwood is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Brentwood who work in sales jobs (11.32%), office and administrative support (11.16%), and management occupations (11.01%).

 Also of interest is that Brentwood has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Brentwood is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Brentwood really has some of the features that families look for when choosing a good community to raise children.
 Is Brentwood perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One downside of living in Brentwood is that it can take a long time to commute to work.
 In Brentwood, the average commute to work is 38.64 minutes, which is quite a bit higher than the national average.

 The education level of Brentwood citizens is substantially higher than the typical US community, as 29.54% of adults in Brentwood have at least a bachelor's degree.